-In 2004 a magnitude 6.2 quake centered on the Pacific Coast near the Pacific coast tourist destination Manuel Antonio killed 8 locals and damaged several buildings and roads.
-The largest quake in modern history (magnitude 7.6) struck the Caribbean coast in April of 1991 killing 27 and damaging the Limón rail line so severely that repairs have never been attempted.
+In 2004 a magnitude 6.2 quake centered on the Pacific Coast near the Pacific coast tourist destination Manuel Antonio killed 8 and damaged several buildings and roads.
+The largest quake in modern history (magnitude 7.6) struck the Caribbean coast in April of 1991 killing 47 and damaging the Limón rail line so severely that repairs have never been attempted.
 The coral offshore from Cahuita in the national park was permanently lifted about three feet severely damaging the shallow portions of the reef.

 The tourist infrastructure and modern areas in Costa Rica are generally well prepared for earthquakes.
 Building standards include earthquake “proof” engineering to prevent collapses and natural gas pipes are not used which greatly reduces the danger from fires.
 Emergency personnel are well trained and responded quickly and efficiently to the 2009 quake.

 The same plate tectonics involved in creating Costa Rica’s earthquakes create a line of volcanoes over 130 volcanoes varying from completely dormant to exuding lava extending down the spine of the northern half of the country.
 The activity levels of the individual volcanoes vary widely and while the most famous, Arenal volcano has gone quiet others have been deemed off limits due to increases in activity.

 A larger than usual (but still much smaller than what it’s capable of) eruption at Arenal in 2000 killed two people and chased everyone out of the pools at Tabacón Resort.

 All of the deaths directly attributed to volcanic activity in Costa Rica occurred at Arenal which erupted in 1968 after centuries of near inactivity destroying the village of Tabacón and killing seventy-eight people.

 A few years ago the tsunami disasters in Southeast Asia and Japan raised awareness that offshore earthquakes can be more devastating than onshore ones.
 The shape of the seabed off the shores of Costa Rica is not particularly suited to the formation of tsunami waves.
-Recent major earthquakes off the coast of Chile (> 8.0) and in the central Pacific triggered Tsunami warnings in Costa Rica but all resulted in nearly unnoticable increases in wave heights on the shores.
+Recent major earthquakes off the coast of Chile (> 8.0) and in the central Pacific triggered Tsunami warnings in Costa Rica but all resulted in nearly unnoticeable increases in wave heights on the shores.